Understanding the Types of Industrial Dryers

 - Pan Dryers – Pan dryers are specialised dryers designed primarily for the pharmaceutical and chemical manufacturing industries.
-Consisting of a heated lower pan in an enclosed vessel with either air, a vacuum or pressurized cover gas.
+It consists of a heated lower pan in an enclosed vessel with either air, a vacuum or pressurized cover gas.
 Some models rotate or agitate to prevent sticking.

 - Spray Drying – Most commonly used in powder production, spray dryers consist of a feed pump, atomiser, heater, disperser and drying chamber.
 By pushing the material out in a spray and heating it in the air, even drying can be ensured.

-Of course, these are just a small handful of the types of industrial dryers in action today.
+Of course, these are just a small handful of industrial dryers today.
 To learn how Dehum can help you improve your drying process, get in touch today.